Manthan03583/word-cloud-Image-creater/README.md

 # word-cloud-Image-creater
-A word cloud creater using tkinter gui and python
+This is word cloud creater using tkinter gui and python.
+As it is a beginner level project. it can make some word cloud image.